 Today’s recipe is adapted from my aunt’s broccoli and tofu cutlets recipe.
-She makes some of the best cutlets and this is my most favorite one!
-I have devoured her cutlets for years before I finally decided to make them myself.
+She makes some of the best cutlets and this is my most favorite one.
+I have devoured her cutlets for years before it finally became a staple in my kitchen too.
+This recipe originally published in July 2016 has been updated with new photos and tips.

-Everyone in my family enjoys them and this has become a go-to recipe for us.
-It uses simple yet healthy ingredients that are readily available all year along.
+This recipe uses simple yet healthy ingredients that are readily available all year long.
 I love the taste of fresh ginger in them which gives it the right amount of spice and warmth.
-For me this dish is a great way to add lots of broccoli and a large chunk of tofu at once in our healthy meals.
+For me this dish is a great way to incorporate broccoli and protein packed tofu in our meals.

 This is one of my favorite go to dish as an appetizer for parties, it can be made ahead and stored in the refrigerator for up to a week.
-My son loves eating this for his school lunches.
-They also taste amazing as burgers with some lettuce, onions and whole wheat buns for lunch or dinner.
+My boys love these broccoli patties for school lunches.

-Serve with the Red Pepper Chutney as a dip or as a burger with lettuce, red onions and whole wheat buns.
+Enjoy as a snack or appetizer with the Red Pepper Chutney dip or enjoy them for lunch or dinner served as a burger with lettuce, red onions and whole wheat buns smothered with the chutney.

 - Blend the mixture in a blender to make smooth and vibrant chutney.
 Store in the refrigerator for up to a week